Citify

 Lowering the barrier to effortless user reporting

-One of the key challenges I faced was lowering the barrier for users to report problems and share ideas.
+One of the key challenges was lowering the barrier for users to report problems and share ideas.
 I noticed that many users would drop off at the description form, and during interviews they often mentioned how annoying long forms were.
-To make the process smoother and more user-friendly, I implemented predetermined answer choices and an AI voice reporting feature to enable quick and easy submissions.
-Check out the voice feature in final design section.
+In response, I implemented predetermined answer choices and an AI voice reporting feature to enable quick and easy submissions.
+Check out the voice feature in the Final design section.

 Before